dabiged/RLPlayground/IntroRL/README.md

 ## Solution

 To solve this problem I use a epilson greedy Deep Q network.
-This method take the current state as the input and based on a history of past action,state,next-state,reward transitions attempts to predict what the optimal action to take is to maximise the reward.
+This method takes the current state as the input and based on a history of past `action, state, next-state, reward` transitions attempts to predict what the optimal action to take is to maximise the reward.

 __Epsilon Function__